cloudposse-terraform-components/aws-managed-grafana-data-source-managed-prometheus/src/README.md

 # Component: `managed-grafana-data-source-managed-prometheus`

-This component is responsible for provisioning an Amazon Managed Prometheus data source for an Amazon Managed Grafana workspace.
+This component provisions an Amazon Managed Prometheus data source for an Amazon Managed Grafana workspace.

 Use this component alongside the `managed-prometheus/workspace` component.
 ## Usage

 **Stack Level**: Regional